Contesting a Will

 The law for estate disputes in NSW & QLD recognises that defacto or same sex partners or anyone else who can show that they had some or all of the criteria mentioned above has an ability to contest a Will that is unfair.

 Our “No Win-No Fee” option (subject to terms and conditions as discussed with each individual) is available for Estate Disputes.
-Our expert team of contesting a will lawyers will assist you notwithstanding your poor financial position that might normally preclude you from bringing costly legal proceedings.
+Our expert team of contesting a will lawyers and will dispute lawyers will assist you notwithstanding your poor financial position that might normally preclude you from bringing costly legal proceedings.

 Please watch the Law Talk video with GMP Lawyers Managing Partner Reg Kolokossian.